AerialSong/ISS2023-Capstone-AJJM/README.md

     3. Performing a custom scan with specific user-provided parameters.

 <h4>i.
 Generating a Config File for Automated Scanning</h4>
 In the first instance, the user is presented with a series of options, which are then sent to a configuration file named, "config.txt".
-Please note that this filename **must** remain the same at all times; otherwise, Scoria will be unable to detect it.
+Please note that this filename **MUST** remain the same at all times; otherwise, Scoria will be unable to detect it.

 The config file consists of the following parameters, listed in order of appearance: